VanOns/laraberg/README.md

 }
 ```

-Or by passing the column name to the render method.
+Or by passing the column name to the render method:

 ```php
 $model->render('my_column');